Hochschild Cohomology of the Fukaya Category via Floer Cohomology with Coefficients: Real toric Lagrangians

-We have thus shown that $\rH^*(X)$ is generated by the $H_j$, modulo the linear relations $\sum_j \nu_j H_j$ and the Stanley--Reisner relations, plus possibly some extra relations.
+and the Stanley--Reisner relations, plus possibly some extra relations.
 To show that no other relations are required takes some extra work, but that is not relevant to our later purposes so we refer the interested reader to \cite[Theorem 12.4.4]{CoxLittleSchenck}. \end{proof}